NBA draft lottery

-Since the 2019 draft, the NBA changed the lottery odds (the bottom three teams will all have an equal 14% chance of winning the top pick) and increased the number of teams selected in the lottery from three to four.
+After the 2019 draft, the NBA changed the lottery odds (the bottom three teams will all have an equal 14% chance of winning the top pick) and increased the number of teams selected in the lottery from three to four.

 History

 1947–1965: Territorial picks

 In the earlier drafts, the teams would draft in reverse order of their win–loss record.
 However, a special territorial-pick rule allowed a team to draft a player from its local area.
 If a team decided to use its territorial pick, it forfeited its first-round pick in the draft.
+The territorial pick, if used, would happen before the first pick in the draft.

 1966–1984: Coin flip

 In 1966, the NBA revamped its draft system, and introduced a coin flip between the worst teams in each conference to determine who would obtain the first overall draft pick.
 The team who lost the coin flip would get the second pick, and the rest of the first-round picks were determined in reverse order of each team's win–loss record.

-While the coin flip system gave the worst teams in each conference an equal chance to have the first draft pick, but had a disadvantage in that if the two worst teams overall were in the same conference, the second-worst team overall would have no chance of obtaining the first draft pick.
+While the coin flip system gave the worst teams in each conference an equal chance to have the first draft pick, if the two worst teams overall were in the same conference, the second-worst team overall would have no chance of obtaining the first draft pick.